commercetools/merchant-center-application-kit/playground/README.md

   - `cdnUrl`: the URL where the static assets are stored
   - `servedByProxy`: a flag to indicate if this application is running behind the Merchant Center proxy or not, usually `true` for production and `false` for local development
     Check the `<ApplicationContext>` in [`application-shell-connectors`](../packages/application-shell-connectors) for more information about it.
+- `headers.json`: contains headers such as additional directives for CSP (under a `csp`-property) or `Feature Policies` (under a `featurePolicies`-property).
+These are specific to the domain hosting the app
-- `csp.json` contains additional directives for CSP, specific to the domain hosting the app (_more on that will come soon_)
+- `csp.json` (deprecated): contains additional directives for CSP, specific to the domain hosting the app
 - `webpack.config.<env>.js` contains the setup for getting the webpack configurations for dev/prod (having those files is important as they are read by `mc-scripts`)

 ## Development